ykbryan/aws-react-amplify-workshop/setup/README.md

 3. Switch to the newly created directory.
 Type `cd rn`
 ![AWS Cloud9 RN](images/aws-cloud9-rn.jpg)

-4. Create a `Dockerfile` which is the definition of the docker container that will host our Expo development environment.
+4. Create a `Dockerfile` which is the definition of the docker container that will host our React development environment.
 Type `touch Dockerfile`.
 And press **Enter** key.
 You will find a Dockerfile created inside the `rn` folder.
 ![AWS Cloud9 Touch Dockerfile](images/aws-cloud9-touch-dockerfile.jpg)

 5. Double click to open it.